cap-js/docs/guides/deployment/shared-db.md

 - static content

 The approuter can serve also static content (html files).
 If you want to deploy your WebUIs located in workspaces as static content, you can use Linux sym-links to link the UI-directories in the app-router folder.
+Note that using sym-links is not the standard approach but is more a quick win solution.

 ```shell
 cd app-router